My (past) Pearson 39′ centerboard yawl, Natural Habits

-PS All of the above is a product of what has become a lifetime of meditation, goal setting, harnessing the subconscious mind and following one’s nose..
-Most lately, I am studying the mechanics of the source of intuition and the part it plays in reality creation.
+PS All of the above is a product of what has become a lifetime of meditation, goal setting, harnessing the subconscious mind and following one’s nose, i.e., learning how to listen to our internal guidance.
+Most lately, I am studying the mechanics of the source of intuition and the part it plays in reality creation and Law of Attraction.

 See my latest articles.

 For more information, please go to my website.